An Algorithmic Framework for Bias Bounties: Certificates of Sub-Optimality and Update Algorithms

 \ifdraft \begin{enumerate} \item Our analysis so far is predicated on our update algorithm being given $(\Delta,\mu)$ certificates of sub-optimality $(g,h)$.
 But $\mu$ and $\Delta$ are defined with respect to the distribution $\cD$, and we will not have direct access to $\cD$ --- we will only have samples drawn from $\cD$.
 So how can we find certificates of sub-optimality and check their parameters?
 In an algorithmic application in which we search for certificates within a restricted class $\cC$, we can appeal to uniform convergence bounds, but the bias bounty application poses additional challenges.
 In this case, the certificates are not constrained to come from any fixed class, and so we cannot appeal to uniform convergence results.
 If we are opening up the search for certificates of sub-optimality to the public (with large monetary incentives), we also need to be prepared to handle a very large number of submissions.
 In Section \ref{sec:unrestricted} we show how to use techniques from adaptive data analysis to re-use a small holdout set to check a very large number of submissions, while maintaining strong worst case guarantees \citep{DFHPRR1,DFHPRR2,DFHPRR3,BH15,BNSSSU16,JLNRSS20}. \item Theorem \ref{thm:progress} gives us a guarantee that whenever we are given a certificate of sub-optimality $(g_{t+1},h_{t+1})$, our new model $f_{t+1}$ makes improvements both with respect to its error on $g_{t+1}$, and with respect to overall error.
 But it does not promise that the update does not increase error for some other previously identified group $g_{i}$ for $i \leq t$.
 This would be particularly undesirable in a ``bias bounty'' application, and would represent the kind of tradeoff that our framework aims to circumvent.
 However, we show in Section \ref{sec:monotone} that (up to small additive terms that come from statistical estimation error), our updates can be made to be groupwise monotonically error improving, in the sense that the update at time $t+1$ does not increase the error for any group $g_i$ identified at any time $i \leq t$. \end{enumerate} \else (1) Our analysis so far is predicated on our update algorithm being given $(\Delta,\mu)$ certificates of sub-optimality $(g,h)$.
 But $\mu$ and $\Delta$ are defined with respect to the distribution $\cD$, and we will not have direct access to $\cD$ --- we will only have samples drawn from $\cD$.
 So how can we find certificates of sub-optimality and check their parameters?
-(2) Theorem \ref{thm:progress} gives us a guarantee that whenever we are given a certificate of sub-optimality $(g_{t+1},h_{t+1})$, our new model $f_{t+1}$ makes improvements both with respect to its error on $g_{t+1}$, and with respect to overall error.
-But it does not promise that the update does not increase error for some other previously identified group $g_{i}$ for $i \leq t$.
-This would be particularly undesirable in a ``bias bounty'' application, and would represent the kind of tradeoff that our framework aims to circumvent.
-However, we show in Section \ref{sec:monotone} that (up to small additive terms that come from statistical estimation error), our updates can be made to be groupwise monotonically error improving. \fi \ifdraft \else \fi